top of page

 Why Pick Zambia?

-1. Walk on the Wild Side Zambia invented the walking safari, and guiding standards still set the bar.
+1. Walk on the Wild Side.
+Zambia invented the walking safari, and guiding standards still set the bar.
 There’s nothing like feeling the ground vibrate when a bull elephant crunches mopane branches 80 metres away.

 2. Predator Paradise South Luangwa is nicknamed The Valley of the Leopard for good reason – sightings top 90 % on night drives, and lion numbers rival East Africa’s big hitters.

-3. Bang-for-Buck Luxury Comparable lodges often cost half of Botswana’s ultra-luxury rates, with mid-range stays from US $300–700 and budget camping from US $150.
+3. Bang-for-Buck Luxury Comparable lodges often cost half of Botswana’s ultra-luxury rates, with mid-range stays from US$300–700 and budget camping from US$150.

-4. Victoria Falls Two-for-One Pair Lower Zambezi wildlife with “The Smoke that Thunders” in a single hop from Livingstone – ideal if you crave both safari and bucket-list waterfall.
+4. Victoria Falls Two-for-One Pair Lower Zambezi wildlife with “The Smoke that Thunders” in a single hop from Livingstone – ideal if you crave safari and bucket-list waterfall.

 When It Shines: May-October for clear game viewing; November for Liuwa’s wildebeest migration if you don’t mind a little mud.